Tegan and Sara

 Tegan and Sara (/ˈtiːɡən, ˈsɛərə/) are a Canadian indie pop duo formed in 1998 in Calgary, Alberta.
-The band is led by identical twin sisters, Tegan Rain Quin and Sara Keirsten Quin (born September 19, 1980).
-Both musicians are songwriters and multi-instrumentalists.
+The band is led by identical twin sisters, Tegan Rain Quin and Sara Keirsten Quin (born September 19, 1980), both songwriters and multi-instrumentalists.
 After releasing a number of demos on cassette tape, the duo released their debut album in 1999, after which they were signed by Neil Young's Vapor Records.
 They have released ten studio albums, most recently Crybaby in 2022.

 Tegan and Sara's 2011 video album Get Along received a Grammy nomination.
 Amongst other collaborations, in 2014 the duo performed "Everything Is Awesome" featuring The Lonely Island for The Lego Movie soundtrack.
 In 2019, they released a memoir titled High School, which in 2022 was adapted as a television series for Amazon Freevee.
 Both individuals are involved in the LGBTQ community.